One of Sydney's most sustainable cafes.

-Marrickville's much-loved Cornersmith has just opened a second cafe in Annandale — much to the pleasure of the throngs of happy locals who have already found their way to its new home.
-Alex Elliott-Howery and James Grant are the partners behind this family-run business, which, apart from the two cafes, also includes a picklery, a cooking school and a cookbook.
-Their holistic focus on ethical and sustainable production of food and business practices is certainly a step up; unlike so many other Sydney cafes, they don't just talk the talk — they walk the walk too.
+Alex Elliott-Howery and James Grant are the partners behind Cornersmith, which, apart from the cafe, also includes a picklery, a cooking school and a cookbook.
+Their holistic focus on ethical and sustainable production of food and business practices is certainly a step up; unlike so many other Sydney cafes, they don't just talk the talk — they walk the walk, too.

-The decision to open a second venue was more fate than choice — the owners of nearby Annandale institution Fat Fish tapped the husband and wife duo on the shoulder and the two, not surprisingly, fell in love with the gorgeous space and location.
-"We're inner westies and liked the idea of expanding to another neighbourhood with a strong community that is in-line with what we're about," says Elliott-Howery.
+After running a hugely popular Marrickville cafe (now closed), the decision to open the Annandale venue was more fate than choice — the owners of nearby institution Fat Fish tapped the husband and wife duo on the shoulder and the two, not surprisingly, fell in love with the gorgeous space and location.
+"We're inner westies and liked the idea of expanding to another neighbourhood with a strong community that is in line with what we're about," says Elliott-Howery.

-The airy, bright cafe has the same local, independent feel of the Marrickville shop — and has perhaps more of a family appeal than a hipster one.
-Its proximity to the park is perfect for their takeaway picnics on offer ($40 for two people, $65 for four); the picnic box includes a selection of cheese (which changes weekly), chutney, butter, a salad, seasonal fruit and — of course — pickles, with a sourdough baguette to top it all off.
+The airy, bright cafe has the same local, independent feel of the former Marrickville shop — and has perhaps more of a family appeal than a hipster one.
+Its proximity to the park is perfect for their takeaway picnics on offer; the picnic box includes a selection of cheese (which changes weekly), chutney, butter, a salad, seasonal fruit and — of course — pickles, with a sourdough baguette to top it all off.

-The seasonal menu is designed alongside the one at its sister cafe, and — like Marrickville — a chalkboard notes which producer each items comes from.
-All the dishes are vegetarian.
-The most accurate comment you can say about the food here is that it is honest — the dishes are prepared in a simple, straightforward manner that lets the produce really shine.
+Cornersmith's seasonal menu has a chalkboard that notes which producer each item comes from.
+The most accurate comment you can make about the food here is that it is honest — the dishes are prepared in a simple, straightforward manner that lets the produce really shine.

-We can't get enough of sustainable brunch spots and, like the Annandale locals, we're happy to see this philosophy extended to another neighbourhood.
+We can't get enough of sustainable brunch spots, and, like the Annandale locals, we're happy to see this philosophy extended to another neighbourhood thanks to Cornersmith.